 The MSHRM program is designed for working HR professionals who wish to advance their knowledge of the field, individuals who are interested in entering or transitioning into the human resources career field, and other leaders or small business owners who want to discover ways to improve the effectiveness of hiring, developing, and keeping their best employees.

 As a student in the MSHRM program, you will have the opportunity to improve your critical thinking and problem-solving skills while designing human resource management systems that align with the strategic objectives of an organization.
-You will also strengthen your written communication skills and your ability to work effectively in a team environment.
+You will also strengthen your written communication skills and your ability to work effectively in a virtual team environment.

 Our highly qualified faculty members possess diverse academic and business backgrounds and real-world experience.
 Faculty emphasize practical applications of theory through case studies, individual and group exercises, class discussions and other forms of applied learning.

-Why MSHRM at TROY
+Why the MSHRM at TROY?

 - Designed for working professionals who need a little more flexibility